 - Second, when I road-tripped from Nicaragua to Guatemala during my sabbatical.

-While skipped by many backpackers, like myself, I did promise myself I would return after discovering El Tunco during my sabbatical.
+El Salvador vacations is skipped by many backpackers, like myself, but I did promise myself that I would return after discovering El Tunco during my sabbatical.

 El Tunco is the little slice of beach town heaven where my shuttle from Nicaragua to Guatemala picked up passengers back in 2017.
 I still remember being in awe as the shuttle drove through the main street.
 I didn’t even know the name but pinned my location in my phone map application and told myself I would do more research when I had the chance.

 After doing research, I learned that El Salvador tourism is booming and government have applied many changes and improvements to promote tourism in El Salvador and make this country safe for tourists and citizens alike.